kokkos/kokkos-comm/docs/api/core.rst

 .. cpp:struct:: KokkosComm::StandardCommMode

-  Let the MPI implementation decides whether outgoing messages will be buffered.
+  Let the MPI implementation decide whether outgoing messages will be buffered.
 Send operations can be started whether or not a matching receive has been started.
-They may complete before a matching receive is started.
+They may complete before a matching receive begins.
 Standard mode is non-local: successful completion of the send operation may depend on the occurrence of a matching receive.

 .. cpp:struct:: KokkosComm::SynchronousCommMode